 In practice, one should account for the fact that Kaula’s rule is just an approximation, albeit an accurate one.
 Instead of applying the estimated 8 × 8 resolution, one can choose to apply e.g. a 12 × 12 resolution for GPS orbits, especially because the effort of evaluating a 12 × 12 field is still trivial in comparison to the evaluation of the full 360 × 360 model.

 The above selection process for a suitable truncation degree does not account for cases where the orbital motion of the satellite, in combination with the rotation of the Earth, leads to a resonance situation where certain harmonic components are continuously sensed by the satellite in exactly the same way.
 This is particularly likely to happen for so called repeat orbits, where the ground track of the spacecraft returns to the same point on the Earth surface after M orbital revolutions, which take exactly the same amount of time as N revolutions of the Earth (= days).
 This is, for instance, the case for geosynchronous, GNSS, and Earth observation satellites.
-Even very small harmonic components that are in exact phase with orbital motion may then result in significant orbital perturbations after sufficient propagation time intervals.
+Even very small harmonic components that are in exact phase with orbital motion can then result in significant orbital perturbations after sufficient propagation time intervals.

 For Earth-orbiting satellites, the only tide generating bodies of interest are the Sun and the Moon.
 This leads to the following main conclusions: